revolunet/revolunet.github.io/source/_posts/2015-09-04-the-web-developer-survival-guide.md

 Comment the code (JsDoc) and provide nice README.md files.

-Adding inline comments is cheap and helps later refactorig.
-Explain the WHY of your code when not obvious.
+Adding inline comments is cheap and helps later refactoring; Explain the WHY of your code when its not obvious.

 Make development fast and easy : when working on a new feature, the developer should be able to install the environment quickly, and iterate with blazing-fast build times and hot-reload.